 With more than ten years of experience in the industry of business formation, our experts are giving you some explanations about the difference between Free Zone and Mainland.

-- A mainland company is an onshore company licensed by the DED, Department of Economic Development which is responsible for registration, licensing, commercial compliance and consumer protection of the company.
-A mainland company is allowed to do business in the local and international market without any restrictions.
-However, to set up your company in the mainland you need a local sponsor (a UAE national) holding 51% of the company shares and the foreign shareholders holds the remaining 49%.
-With regards to the local sponsor, he receives an annual a fee or a percentage of sales/profits.
+- A mainland company is an onshore company licensed by the DED, Department of Economic Development which is responsible for registration, licensing, commercial compliance, and consumer protection of the company.
+A mainland company is allowed to do business in the local and international markets without any restrictions.
+However, to set up your company on the mainland you need a local sponsor (a UAE national) holding 51% of the company shares and the foreign shareholders hold the remaining 49%.
+With regards to the local sponsor, he receives an annual fee or a percentage of sales/profits.